maayarosama/Web_Components/tutorial.md

 ![](img/search.png)

-Or Navigate to your repository in the contributers section from the Zero-Os Hub and navigate to the newly created Flist.
+Or Navigate to your repository in the contributors section from the Zero-Os Hub and navigate to the newly created Flist.

 Then press the preview button to display the Flist's url and some other data.